jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 ## Configuration and Results

-This section contains the configuration and results for the three simulations.
-The three simulations will demonstrate the MANET routing protocols `AODV`, `DSDV` and `GPSR`.
+This section contains the configuration and results for the three simulations, which will demonstrate the MANET routing protocols `AODV`, `DSDV` and `GPSR`.
 They will use two networks, `ManetRoutingProtocolsShowcaseA` and `ManetRoutingProtocolsShowcaseB`, defined in <a srcfile="routing/manetprotocols/ManetProtocolsShowcase.ned"/>.
 Both networks contain  hosts of the type `ManetRouter`, whose routing module type is configurable.
-There is a source host named `source`, a destination host named `destination`, and a number of other hosts, which are named `node1` up to `node10`.
+There is a source host named `source`, a destination host named `destination`, and a number of other hosts, which are named `node1` up to `node10` (their numbers vary in the different simulations.)
 In addition to mobile nodes, both networks contain an `Ieee80211ScalarRadioMedium`, an `Ipv4NetworkConfigurator`, and an `IntegratedMultiVisualizer` module.

 In all three simulations, the source node pings the destination node.
 Since routes are managed dynamically by the MANET routing algorithms, the `Ipv4NetworkConfigurator` module is instructed not to add any routes (it will only assign IP addresses.)
 The netmask routes added by the interfaces are disabled as well.
 The following keys in the `General` configuration in <a srcfile="routing/manetprotocols/omnetpp.ini"/> achieve this: